CompactCollaboration/CMBtopology/README.md

 - **Amirhossein Samandar** (Major Contributor): Lead developer, responsible for package architecture, implementation of eigenmodes, correlation matrices, and core functionalities.
 - **Johannes R. Eskilt** (Major Contributor): Key contributor to the code, particularly in eigenmode calculations, CMB integration, and optimization for orientable topologies.
-- **Deyan P. Mihaylov** (Minor Contributor): Contributed to utility functions, testing, and integration with CAMB.
+- **Deyan P. Mihaylov** (Minor Contributor): Contributed to utility functions, testing, and speeding up key functions (e.g., covariance matrix computations and eigenmode evaluations).
-- **Javier Carrón Duque** (Minor Contributor): Provided input on correlation matrix computations and detectability analysis for non-orientable manifolds.
+- **Javier Carrón Duque** (Minor Contributor): Provided input on correlation matrix computations, debugging code, and suggestions for error raising and validation.
 Contributions from the COMPACT Collaboration are welcome!
 See the [Contributing](#contributing) section.

 ## Contributing